ismatfarjana/T2A2_Rails_marketplace/README.md

 #### As an user:
   - I want to login to my account.
   - I want to edit my login settings
-  - I want to create an account, so that I can make a profile so my location and other informations stay saved in my profile
+  - I want to create an account, so that I can make a profile so my location and other information stay saved in my profile
   - I want to edit my profile
   - I want to delete my profile
   - I want to have the access to the private community group